jolatechno/ipfs-mpi/README.md

 __main changes:__

+- [ ] create an interface with standard Message Passing Interface (or MPI)
-- [x] implement argument-passing through context
+- [ ] implement message-passing through ipfs-key
-- [x] implement interpreter installation/uninstallation/execution
-- [x] call executer and installer on Get, Put and Rm
-- [ ] insure that interpretor request only interacts with ipfs-nodes using ipfs-compute
+- [ ] insure that message-passing key only interacts with ipfs-nodes using ipfs-compute
 - [ ] make the plugin buildable

 __'cosmetic' changes:__